01 of 05

 05 of 05

-The room or space you have available for your home office may not be a perfect square or rectangular shape.
-You may find that the best space for your home office will be in a room that has more than 4 walls.
-This can present challenges depending on how space is laid out and the locations of electrical outlets and phone jacks.
-In a T-shaped room, if the base of the T-shape is large enough, that can be an excellent area for storage of files or reference books.
-You may have to consider another style of a desk or perhaps use a combination of two different styles to provide you with adequate work surfaces.
+The room or space that's available for your home office may not be a perfect square or rectangular shape.
+Sometimes the best space for your home office may have more than four walls—an L- or T-shaped space.
+This can present challenges, depending on exactly how the space is shaped and the locations of electrical outlets and phone jacks.